chengchew0204/mxcamp_wp_plugin/README.md

 # MxCamp V3 Technical Manual

+> **Disclaimer**
+> This document was composed with the assistance of Gemini AI.
+Use it at your own risk.

-## 1. Project Overview
+## 1. Plugin Overview

-The MxCamp V3 project is a highly interactive and visually rich website designed to showcase the MxCamp experience.
+The MxCamp V3 Plugin is a highly interactive and visually rich website designed to showcase the MxCamp experience.
 It combines a custom WordPress theme with a sophisticated, full-page JavaScript-driven slider to create a seamless and immersive user journey.

 The core of the site is a vertical-scrolling homepage that presents different aspects of the camp through a series of "slides."
 Each slide is a full-screen section that can contain a variety of content, including background videos, images, text, and interactive elements.
 The site is designed to be highly responsive, with a mobile-first approach that ensures a consistent experience across all devices.